 - Call and prepare adults to act as disciples in mission to the world

 Class Schedule: The RCIA Program begins in the Fall and runs until Pentecost (7 weeks after Easter).
-This year’s RCIA classes will be held on Wednesday nights.
+This year’s RCIA classes will be held on Sunday evenings.
 The calendar is currently being finalized, and will be available soon.
 Call the parish office for more information.
 Registration papers can be found in the entryway at church.